 - DOJ will issue guidance to raise awareness that the $18.9 million under its FY21 Byrne Criminal Justice Innovation (BCJI) program is available to support CVI efforts.
 This solicitation was posted on January 11, 2021, and its deadlines are April 26, 2021 on Grants.gov and May 10, 2021 on JustGrants.

 - DOJ will make CVI a priority focus area in its FY21 Cops Hiring Program, a $156 million competitive grant program that funds entry-level law enforcement officers.
 Law enforcement agencies that partner with community organizations to implement community violence intervention strategies will receive preference points in the scoring of applications.
-The solicitation will be posted by the end of April 2021 and awards will be made by September 30, 2021.
+The solicitation was posted May 7, 2021 and will close on June 22, 2021 with awards made by September 30, 2021.

 - DOJ will give priority to applicants proposing CVI strategies in its FY21 Smart Policing program, which provides $8 million in funding, training, and technical assistance for law enforcement to use data and technology to respond to crime.
-The solicitation will post by April 30, 2021 and awards will be made by September 30, 2021.
+The solicitation will post in May 2021 and awards will be made by September 30, 2021.

-- DOJ will issue guidance to clarify that community-based organizations with CVI proposals are eligible for the $12.75 million Second Chance Act Community-Based Reentry Program.
-This solicitation was posted on January 14, 2021, and its deadlines are April 13, 2021 on Grants.gov and April 27, 2021 on JustGrants.
+- DOJ issued guidance to clarify that community-based organizations with CVI proposals are eligible for the $12.75 million Second Chance Act Community-Based Reentry Program.
+This solicitation was posted on January 14, 2021 and closed on April 27, 2021.

 - DOJ will support CVI through its FY21 Strategies to Support Children Exposed to Violence program, a $7 million program that provides funding, training, and technical assistance to communities to address children’s exposure to violence and prevent gun violence.
 Priority will be given to CVI applicants and technical assistance providers addressing youth violence.
-The solicitation will post by the end of April 2021 and awards will be made by September 30, 2021.
+The solicitation was posted May 5, 2021 and will close on July 6, 2021.
+Awards will be made by September 30, 2021.

 - DOJ will give priority to CVI applicants in its Comprehensive Youth Violence Prevention and Reductions Programs, a $11 million competitive grant that funds youth violence prevention and reduction.
-The solicitation will post by the end of April 2021 and awards will be made by September 30, 2021.
+The solicitation was posted May 4, 2021 and will close on July 6, 2021.
+The awards will be made by September 30, 2021.

 - DOJ will continue to uplift CVI programs via webinars and trainings through the National Gang Center.
 The National Gang Center will expand its outreach efforts to interested communities about evidence-based models, such as the Comprehensive Gang Model that includes street outreach and violence interrupters.

 - DOJ will support CVI in its FY21 School Violence Prevention Program (SVPP), a $53 million competitive grant program that funds equipment, technology, and training to address school violence.
 Applicants that have experienced high rates of gun violence will receive priority, with an emphasis on wraparound services for students most likely to engage in or be victimized by gun violence.
-The solicitation will be posted by April 15, 2021 and awards will be made by September 30, 2021.
+The solicitation was posted May 7, 2021 and will close on June 22, 2021.
+Awards will be made by September 30, 2021.

 - DOJ will support CVI through its FY21 Hospital-Based Victim Services program, a $2 million funding stream for programs that link the victim services field and medical facilities.
-The solicitation will post by the end of April 2021 and the awards will be made by September 30, 2021.
+The solicitation will post by the week of May 17 and the awards will be made by September 30, 2021.

 - DOJ OVC will release guidance to clarify that the Victims of Crime Act (VOCA) Victim Assistance Rule does not prevent states from using VOCA funding—over $1 billion in FY21—for CVI efforts.
 The guidance will also inform states that funding CVI programs is a means to meet VOCA’s requirement that 10% of funds go toward serving underserved communities.
 In addition, OVC’s Training and Technical Center (OVC TTAC) and its new Center for VOCA Administrators (VOCA Center) will to provide assistance around CVI strategies.